Starting a small business is a big undertaking.

 Then identify all the keywords with a keyword tool like Semrush that would be relevant to those topics.

-Create content for your brand website targeting those keywords, and optimize them for SEO.
+Create content for your branded website targeting those keywords, and optimize them for SEO.

 Follow the topic cluster model.